baristahell/poly-YOLOv3/README.md

 # poly-YOLOv3

-An arbitrary 4-points polygons detector based on YOLOv3
+An arbitrary 4-points polygons detector based on YOLOv3, that I wanted to develop.
+Development hell and no use anymore made me drop it.

-Work in progress, might never be finished !
+Fork of feifeiwei/OBB-YOLOv3